-Millennial generation activists, leaders, and organizers who have a demonstrated a strong record of sustained social justice will convene at Union July for the fourth annual Millennial Leaders Project (MLP) Summer Conference.Learn More
+Millennial generation activists, leaders, and organizers who have a demonstrated a strong record of sustained social justice convene each July for the Millennial Leaders Project Summer Conference.Learn More

 The Union Forum encompasses the institutes and initiatives at Union Theological Seminary, and provide innovative ways for seminarians to put what they learn in the classroom directly into practice, as they work to create a more just world.
 Through the Union Forum’s extensive programming, the seminary encourages public engagement around global issues through seminars, lectures featuring world-renowned activists and thought leaders, and specialized course offerings.